Verisran/Verisan-GodotLibraryScripts/README.md

 Ability to assign a custom add callable

-Automatically recieve resource to target node based on provided logic (unless default is used)
+Automatically recieve resource to target node in the manner defined by the provided 'add_func'

 Extra info
 -